 Common Mistakes to Avoid

 Many beginners overeat during their eating window, assuming fasting "cancels out" excess calories — it doesn't.
 Others jump straight into a 16-hour fast without easing in, which often leads to fatigue, irritability, or giving up within days.
-It's best to start with a shorter fast and extend it gradually, as outlined in the steps above.
+It's best to start with a shorter fast and extend it gradually, as outlined in the steps above, for steady intermittent fasting weight loss.

 Another common mistake is neglecting protein and fiber during meals, which leads to hunger crashes and muscle loss over time.
 Pair your fasting routine with our tips on proven weight loss habits for better, longer-lasting results.